View Helen McKune's Obituary on PostandCourier.com and share memories

 |

-Rev. Dr. Helen T. McKune CHARLESTON - Reverend Dr. Helen T. McKune, 78, of Charleston, South Carolina, entered into eternal rest, Thursday, March 19, 2020.
-She will be truly missed by her son, Delaine LaMont McKune; much-loved step-daughter, Denise McKune-Nicks; grandchildren, great-grandchildren, great-great-granddaughter; sisters, Margaret Thomas and Virginia Thomas; nephews and nieces and a host of other loving relatives and friends.
-Rev. Dr. MuKune's funeral services and burial will be private.
-A public memorial service will be held at a later date.
+Reverend Helen Thomas McKune CHARLESTON - The viewing for Reverend Helen McKune will be held this afternoon at the mortuary from 5:00 p.m. until 6:00 p.m.
+The Funeral Services and Burial will be private.
 Expressions of sympathy to the family may be made online at www.palmettomortuary.com.
 PROFESSIONAL SERVICES ENTRUSTED TO: THE PALMETTO MORTUARY, INC., 1122 MORRISON DRIVE, CHARLESTON, SC 29403.
 OFFICE: 843.727.1230 and FAX: 843.724.3528.
 Visit our guestbook at www.legacy.com/obituaries/ charleston